-- a) Projects Eligible to Receive State Funds.
+a) Projects Eligible to Receive State Funds.
 State funds may be requested for capital projects, both those to be purchased and those to be constructed, as defined in this subsection (a).
 The funds shall be requested before construction and may include or consist of architectural and engineering fees associated with the project.
-These projects shall consist of: - 1) Buildings, Additions, and/or Structures (including fixed equipment).
-Types of buildings that may be included are: - A) Administration and student personnel services facilities; - B) Central utility facilities; - C) Classrooms; - D) Fine and applied arts classrooms and laboratories; - E) Libraries; - F) Occupational technical, and semi-technical laboratories, shops and classrooms; - G) Other structures used for the operation and maintenance of the campus; - H) Physical education instructional facilities; - I) Science laboratories and related science facilities; and - J) Student areas appropriate to the needs of a commuter institution, including food services, lounge areas, study areas, storage lockers, child care facilities, and facilities for student activities such as newspaper editing and student government. - 2) Land. - 3) Movable Equipment.
+These projects shall consist of:

+- 1) Buildings, Additions, and/or Structures (including fixed equipment).
+Types of buildings that may be included are: - A) Administration and student personnel services facilities; - B) Central utility facilities; - C) Classrooms; - D) Fine and applied arts classrooms and laboratories; - E) Libraries; - F) Occupational technical, and semi-technical laboratories, shops and classrooms; - G) Other structures used for the operation and maintenance of the campus; - H) Physical education instructional facilities; - I) Science laboratories and related science facilities; and - J) Student areas appropriate to the needs of a commuter institution, including food services, lounge areas, study areas, storage lockers, child care facilities, and facilities for student activities such as newspaper editing and student government. - 2) Land. - 3) Movable Equipment. - 4) Utilities (those beyond a five foot perimeter of buildings). - 5) Remodeling or Rehabilitation of Existing Facilities.
+These projects include provision for: - A) Access for students with disabilities; - B) Emergency repairs (including construction defects/deficiencies); - C) Energy conservation; and

-- 4) Utilities (those beyond a five foot perimeter of buildings). - 5) Remodeling or Rehabilitation of Existing Facilities.
-These projects include provision for: - A) Access for students with disabilities; - B) Emergency repairs (including construction defects/deficiencies); - C) Energy conservation; and - D) Programmatic changes. - 6) Site Improvements. - A) Clearance; - B) Drainage; - C) Earth movement; - D) Finish grading, seeding, landscaping; - E) Other work required to make land usable as a building site; - F) Parking; and - G) Streets and walkways. - 7) Planning.
-A building project may be divided into sub-projects with planning funds (architect or engineering fees) requested for one fiscal year and construction funds requested in a subsequent year. - b) Application Criteria for New Construction Projects at the Primary Site.
-In order for capital projects for new construction to be considered for State funding, the following requirements shall be met: - 1) Certification of local board approval of the projects requested shall be provided. - 2) Certification shall be provided that funds or credits are available to provide the local share of the cost of the projects in accordance with Articles IIIA and V of the Act. - 3) Certification shall be provided that a suitable construction site is available.
+- D) Programmatic changes.

+- 6) Site Improvements.

+- A) Clearance;

+- B) Drainage;

+- C) Earth movement;

+- D) Finish grading, seeding, landscaping;

+- E) Other work required to make land usable as a building site;

+- F) Parking; and

+- G) Streets and walkways.

+- 7) Planning.
+A building project may be divided into sub-projects with planning funds (architect or engineering fees) requested for one fiscal year and construction funds requested in a subsequent year.

+- b) Application Criteria for New Construction Projects at the Primary Site.
+The acquisition of buildings/additions/structures through construction of new facilities or purchase of existing facilities includes planning, qualifying fixed and moveable equipment as necessary to support the new facility, land acquisition required for the facility, and any site improvements or utility work necessary to support the facility.
+In order for capital projects for new construction to be considered for State funding, the following requirements shall be met:

+- 1) Certification of local board approval of the projects requested shall be provided.

+- 2) Certification shall be provided that funds or credits are available to provide the local share of the cost of the projects in accordance with Articles IIIA and V of the Act.

+- 3) Certification shall be provided that a suitable construction site is available.
 Suitability is determined through a site feasibility study and a Capital Development Board technical evaluation.
-The feasibility study shall address, at a minimum, the following: - A) The location of the site in relation to geography and population of the entire district and in relation to sites of the district's other colleges;
+The feasibility study shall address, at a minimum, the following:

+- A) The location of the site in relation to geography and population of the entire district and in relation to sites of the district's other colleges;